3F/web.vsSBE/_doc/Features/Solution-wide.md

 As result you should get unified processing in Visual Studio IDE and msbuild.exe.

-## What's exists for work without plugins ?
+## What exists for work without plugins ?

 *In some cases*, any extending of Visual Studio may be not suitable or not comfortable for some reasons (for example, your some box-solution, etc.)